Is your travel program ready for the evolving workforce?

 When discussing the true impact business travel has on a company, a travel manager needs to consider more than just the cost of a trip.

 There are a host of “side effects,” Scott explained, that accompany each work trip.
-Among them: health and safety, recruiting, retention, willingness to travel, and engagement—all of which should be taken into account when considering travel’s true impact.
+Among them: health and safety, recruiting, retention, willingness to travel, and engagement at the workplace—all of which should be taken into account when considering travel’s true impact.

 For the last 20 years, travel procurement has been focused on cost control.
 We’ve got to go beyond that and build a bigger, broader view of the mission of travel management.

 “That’s the entirety of a travel program’s focus: getting the balance between these pieces so the budget owner can be the most satisfied spending money,” he said.

 In addition, when designing a travel program to have a better impact on business as a whole, travel managers should consider a traveler’s work-life balance and hierarchy of needs: